sgrvinod/Wide-Residual-Nets-for-SETI/README.md

     - Phase
 6. Each resulting [384, 512, 2] tensor is normalized by the frequency-bin-wise mean and standard deviation across the entire training dataset.

-All tensors were stored in HDF5 files for reading during model training.
+All tensors were stored in HDF5 files, and batches are read directly from disk during model training.

 ---
 ## Model

-For the winning entry, we used an averaged ensemble of 5 [___Wide Residual Networks___](https://arxiv.org/abs/1605.07146), trained on different sets of 4/5 folds, each with a depth of 34 (convolutional layers) and a widening factor of 2:
+For the winning entry, we used an averaged ensemble of 5 [___Wide Residual Networks___](https://arxiv.org/abs/1605.07146), trained on different sets of 4(/5) folds, each with a depth of 34 (convolutional layers) and a widening factor of 2.

 ![WResnet34x2 Architecture](https://github.com/sgrvinod/Effsubsee-ml4seti-Code-Challenge/blob/master/img/wresnet34x2.png)

-In the above figure, the architecture of each _BasicBlock_ is as follows:
+In the above figure, the architecture of each _BasicBlock_ is as follows --

 ![BasicBlock Architecture](https://github.com/sgrvinod/Effsubsee-ml4seti-Code-Challenge/blob/master/img/basicblock.PNG)